-Knowledge Lounge enriches knowledge landscape with a range of events and activities
+Knowledge Lounge Enriches Knowledge Landscape With A Range Of Events And Activities

-(MENAFN- Orient Planet Group) Dubai, UAE, 18 April 2024- The Knowledge Lounge, a pioneering project of the Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF), organised a wide range of events and activities, particularly during Reading Month.
-The programs were part of the framework of the MBRF’s vision, which seeks to enhance cognitive development and make reading a community culture.
+(MENAFN- Mid-East) The Knowledge Lounge, a pioneering project of the Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF), organised a wide range of events and activities, particularly during Reading Month.
+The programs were part of the framework of the MBRF's vision, which seeks to enhance cognitive development and make reading a community culture.

 The events attracted a large number of book lovers and offered them an ideal platform to share knowledge and raise awareness of the significance of reading and its vital role in encouraging creativity and learning.
 The events included a session titled 'The Importance of Reading' with His Excellence Jamal bin Huwaireb, CEO of MBRF, which was organised by the Emirates Schools Establishment (ESE).
 During the session, H.E. bin Huwaireb elaborated on the significance of national knowledge initiatives such as Reading Month, highlighting their role as a testament to the value national leadership places on reading.
 H.E. explained reading as a gateway to knowledge and creativity, underscoring its vital role in empowering individuals with knowledge and fostering a conscious and educated generation that is capable of driving the nation's prosperity and progress.